vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

+Some developer-friendly text editors will prompt you for what it assumes you might need, based on the type of file extension that you use.
+Some of them will also automatically add things like closing tags.
+All of them will add line numbers which helps when you're working with large files.

+*Contributed by [Nancy Chaudhry] (http://github.com/chaudhryna)*

 #### What are the top 3 characteristics of great web developers?

 Curiosity/creativity - The passion for creating/building and the hunger for learning new technologies